Updated January 2023

 A rabies certificate is required when flying into the United States.

-Click on my link above “New Process For Entering Back Into The U.S. With A Pet” for more information.
+Click on the link “New Process For Entering Back Into The U.S. With A Pet” for more information.

 If you are interested in understanding the difference between Service Animals and Emotion Support Animals please read my article here.